shivamg727583/Next.js/Readme.md

 - Page.jsx - for rendering any page
 - layout.jsx - common layout for a project
 - route rendering

+* Dynamic Routing :- app -> [routeName] -> page.tsx (Folder name should be square bracket [])  - we can fetch using param (means parameter)

+# Server side Rendering vs Client side rendering
+- Server side rendering (SSR) - rendering on server side
+- Client side rendering (CSR) - rendering on client side
+- Static site generation (SSG) - rendering on server side and then static html is generated and served from server.
+- Incremental static regeneration (ISR) - rendering on server side and then static html is generated and served from server and then it is updated on server side when there is any change in code.

+# Layout
+- layout.js - common layout for a project

+- We can also make a layout.tsx page inside the page folder for specific page.

+# Error - Handling
+- Make a custom `error.tsx` page inside `app folder`
+- Use case : i.
+Use as `Throw Error("here error msg")`
+- Its excute nearest error.tsx file
+- let's suppose ,we have made 2 error one in app folder and another inside app>profile>error.tsx and when we add error in profile then , it will fetch error page of profile folder.

+# Loading :

 # Link - Use for navigate page
  <Link href= '/page' ></Link>